 - Bom By-Product and Bom Components sheets respectively in the MS Excel file.
 The sheet of the original table is called BOM.

 - export_sim_bom_by-products and export_sim_bom_components tables respectively.
-As you can see the tables here also have the experiment name in it (sim in this case).
+As you can see the tables here also have the scenario type name in it (sim in this case).
 The original table is called export_sim_bom (in case of Simulation scenario type).

 This type of data organization is possible if the data in the anyLogistix table is defined: